SciLor/Hyperion_LED-Controller/README.md

+ARCHIVED, NO DEV!
+Please try WLED as replacement

 # Hyperion LED Controller for ESP8266/ESP32

 This code allows you to use a ESP8266/ESP32 with a fitting led strip as extension for [hyperion](https://github.com/hyperion-project) (ambilight clone).